prc7558/AI_Traffic_Signal/videos/README.md

 - "city traffic video"
 - "dashcam traffic"

+## Testing Without Video:

+If you don't have a video yet, you can still test:
+1. Test installation: `python src/test_installation.py`
+2. Test modules: `python src/test_system.py`
+3. Test Arduino: `python src/arduino_controller.py`

+Once you have video, the full system will work!

 ---

 **Note**: Make sure video filename is exactly `traffic_video.mp4` or update the path in the code.